 Dr. McNulty’s current book project explores the effect of nationally mandated participatory reforms in the developing world.
 Nationally mandated participatory reforms are becoming more common in countries seeking to reduce the gap between dissatisfied citizens and unresponsive governments.
 The book tests the hypothesis that top-down national participatory reforms strengthen democratic governance over time.
 The first cross-national comparison on this issue, the study promises to contribute to both scholarly and policy debates about whether it is possible to mandate democracy from above.

-Dr. McNulty is also embarking on a new project that explores the issue of inclusion and participatory governance.
-Her initial work in Peru suggests that participatory institutions are not naturally inclusive and that historically marginalized populations are not engaged equally in forums and meetings.
-Future work will focus on gathering more data on the nature and impact of engaging diverse voices in subnational participatory institutions.
+Dr. McNulty is also researching the issue of inclusion and participatory governance.
+She recently spent seven months in Peru observing participatory institutions in five municipalities.
+Her work suggests that participatory institutions are not naturally inclusive and that historically marginalized populations are not engaged equally in forums and meetings.

-Dr. McNulty has worked, lived, and conducted extensive fieldwork in Chile, Honduras, Peru, Bolivia, and Guatemala.
+Dr. McNulty has worked, lived, and conducted extensive fieldwork in Bolivia, Chile, Guatemala, Honduras, and Peru.
 She has a Ph.D. in Political Science from The George Washington University and a M.A. in Political Science from New York University.
 In addition to studying, teaching, and researching in several Latin American countries, Professor McNulty worked for several years in the field of international development as a program manager and a monitoring and evaluation specialist.
 This experience has allowed her to work as a consultant for USAID-funded projects around the world, including Guatemala, Bolivia, Liberia, and Peru.